OpsLevel/backstage-plugin-backend/README.md

 ### Step 3

-Open the `index.ts` file in the `packages/backend/src` subdirectory of your Backstage installation with your code editor of choice.
+Open the `index.ts` file in the `packages/backend/src` subdirectory of your Backstage installation with the code editor of your choice.

 #### Step 3.1